hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ## StorageClass parameters

-All parameters enumerated reflects the current version and may contain unannounced features and capabilities.
+All enumerated parameters reflect the current version and may contain unannounced features and capabilities.

 ### Common parameters for provisioning